The Love Boat: Production

 The original 1976 made-for-TV movie (titled The Love Boat, that served as the pilot for the series, was based on the nonfiction book The Love Boats by Jeraldine Saunders, a real-life cruise director for a passenger cruise-ship line.
 Saunders was also partly inspired by the German cruise ship MV Aurora.
-The pilot was followed by other two (titled The Love Boat II and The New Love Boat, all of which aired before the series began in September 1977.
+The pilot was followed by two others (titled The Love Boat II and The New Love Boat, all of which aired before the series began in September 1977.